 To our surprise, we caught up with the couple from the bar (we had assumed they had come by car) and everybody was very happy, although the gay boys spoke no French and the local couple spoke no English.
 We were the go-betweens to the degree possible.

 The old lady got us to listen to a high, fluting bird call, which she said belonged to a rare river bird.
 She told us its French name, and her husband supplied its German name (perhaps he was German), but we were none the wiser.

 They turned off to their house at Montchanu, and the rest of us walked on together until we came to the “Route Barrée” sign, at which point our companions decided to obey, taking a bitumen path up towards the road, while we pressed on along the dusty track.

-This became more and more rough as we went along.
+This became rougher and rougher as we went along.
 The grass was lank and dry, almost like in Australia, which was not what we had come to France to see.

-Eventually we came to a bridge and rejoined the bitumen cycle track.
-At that moment Brett and Tao loomed into view, on the return leg of their little jaunt, their burnished torsos gleaming in the heat.
+Eventually, we came to a bridge and rejoined the bitumen cycle track.
+At that moment Brett and Tao loomed into view, on the return leg of their little jaunt, their bare, burnished torsos gleaming in the heat.

 We were able to tell them that they had done the right thing, sticking to the rules.

 A couple of tiring kilometres beyond that (including a footbridge over the river Dheune as it emptied into the Saône), we finally arrived at the bridge over the Saône and beyond it the camping ground of the village.